NxPKG/khulnasoft-docs/content/fundamentals/setup/manage-members/manage.md

 ## Resend an invitation

-If you invited a member to your account but they cannot find the invitation or the invitation expires, you can resend the invitation through the Cloudflare dashboard:
+If you invited a member to your account but they cannot find the invitation or the invitation expires, you can resend the invitation through the Khulnasoft dashboard:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select your account[^1].
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login) and select your account[^1].
 2. Go to **Manage Account** > **Members**.
 3. Select a member record where their **Status** is **Invite Pending**.
 4. Select **Resend invite**.